 In summary, the minimum open space and minimum recreational open space requirements have been satisfied.
-The proposed 20.15 square feet or 0.3% recreational open space above the minimum requirement does not meet the intent of this Condition.
+While easements are present in both recreational open spaces, which are not deemed acceptable open space designation in accordance with FCC 10-23-5-G, the presence of the easement does not prohibit the intended use of the recreational open space areas and the dual use for underground utilities.
+The proposed recreational open space area deemed acceptable with the conditions of approval under condition 7.6 and Condition 7.7.
+The two easements are \\The proposed 20.15 square feet or 0.3% recreational open space above the minimum requirement does not meet the intent of this Condition.
+Open Space Area A has been conditioned to be platted as 'Tract A' and Open Space Area B shall be platted as 'Tract B' to ensure long-term preservation of this open space area for it's intended use.
+This criterion has been conditioned to be met.
 Development of open space for an intended recreational use and quality of amenities has not been satisfied and evidence for these requirements has not been submitted as part of this application.